 Your peer mentor will be a useful resource as you ramp up, helping you navigate the firm and understand your role.

-Your development leader is the manager or principal who will handle your evaluations and serve as a formal advisor on your long-term personal development.
+Your development leader is the manager or associate partner who will handle your evaluations and serve as a formal advisor on your long-term personal development.

 Programs, Events and Individual Initiatives